 (MY NOTE: Check out Bankrate for different bank rates.
 Ally and Barclays Bank both usually offer good, steady rates)

 “Increasing an emergency fund.
-Paying off debt is a good thing to do, but only if the emergency fund is taken care of already.
+Paying off debt is a good thing to do, but only if the emergency fund is already taken care of.
 For my clients, I recommend having a minimum of three months for a dual-income household.
-Additionally, I recommend a minimum of 6 months for those with only a single income or having a variable income.” – Emily from “Firebird Finance”
+Additionally, I recommend a minimum of 6 months for those with only a single income or having a variable income.” – Emily from “Firebird Finance.”

 and the personal finance favorite: GO BARE- BONES BUDGET

 “Unsubscribe to the email newsletters to the expensive brands, so you don’t fall for the sale tactics that lure you into online shopping.” – Nadia from “Speaking of Cents.”

 “Negotiate everything – your rent, your mortgage, your insurance bills, your cable bills – everything.
 A few hours of your time can help you save hundreds, if not thousands of dollars.
 Use your loyalty points.
 If you have been saving up those points for travel and you have recently lost your job, now may be time to re-evaluate those points.
 The future of travel and when borders will begin opening up is very uncertain.
 There is often a dollar amount associated with your reward points.
 Redeeming them for cash may not be the best redemption conversion, but it could mean extra money in your pocket in a time when you need it the most.” – Maria from “Handful of Thoughts.”